potassco/clingo-dl/INSTALL.md

 ## Build Options

-Cmake's `-L` option can be used to get an overview over the variables that can be set for building gringo/clingo.
-To get gringo/clingo specific options, run
+Cmake's `-L` option can be used to get an overview over the variables that can be set for building clingo-dl.
+To get clingo-dl specific options, run

     cmake -H<SOURCE_DIR> -B<BUILD_DIR> -DCMAKE_BUILD_TYPE=Release -LH